 Buy to let mortgage lenders for bad credit

 Lenders each have their own internal procedures for mortgage approval.
-As a result, some lenders may decline you due to having bad credit, whereas other lenders won’t.
+Some lenders may decline you due to having bad credit, whereas other lenders won’t.
 It first helps to understand the different types of lenders that you can approach.

 Lenders can be put into two broad categories, such as: